 SEC.
-6.18 CLARIFICATION OF OFFERS
+6.17 CLARIFICATION OF OFFERS

-In order to determine if a proposal is reasonably susceptible for award, communications by the procurement officer or the proposal evaluation committee (PEC) are permitted with an offeror to clarify uncertainties or eliminate confusion concerning the contents of a proposal.
+Prior to the contract negotiation period detailed in RFP Section 5.15, to determine if a proposal is reasonably susceptible for award, communications by the procurement officer or the proposal evaluation committee (PEC) are permitted with an offeror to clarify uncertainties or eliminate confusion concerning the contents of a proposal.
 Clarifications may not result in a material or substantive change to the proposal.
 The evaluation by the procurement officer or the PEC may be adjusted as a result of a clarification under this section.

 SEC.
-6.19 DISCUSSIONS WITH OFFERORS
+6.18 DISCUSSIONS WITH OFFERORS

-The state may conduct discussions with offerors in accordance with AS 36.30.240 and 2 AAC 12.290.
+Prior to the contract negotiation period detailed in RFP Section 5.15, the state may conduct discussions with offerors in accordance with AS 36.30.240 and 2 AAC 12.290.
 The purpose of these discussions will be to ensure full understanding of the requirements of the RFP and proposal.
 Discussions will be limited to specific sections of the RFP or proposal identified by the procurement officer.
 Discussions will only be held with offerors who have submitted a proposal deemed reasonably susceptible for award by the procurement officer.
 Discussions, if held, will be after initial evaluation of proposals by the procurement officer or the PEC.
-If modifications are made as a result of these discussions they will be put in writing.
+If modifications are made as a result of these discussions, they will be put in writing.
 Following discussions, the procurement officer may set a time for best and final proposal submissions from those offerors with whom discussions were held.
 Proposals may be reevaluated after receipt of best and final proposal submissions.